npauzenga/.WAV-Watcher/README.md

 - Perforce Integration!
 Automatically add files *of speficied types* to a new changelist (basically a more flexible version of Perforce's Automatically Mark Files for Add function), Reset file display output on submit

+- Pressing 's' will print all files modified/added given a start time